Thursday, October 05, 2023

 Table Tennis - My new competitive sport

-How I started Playing Ping Pong Seriously
+How I started taking Ping Pong Seriously

 Like so many of you, I played ping pong as a kid on the table in the basement.
 I wasn't particularly good.
 At one of my jobs, there was a table and I played a little more intensely.
 And as a parent, I installed a table on the patio and played with my kids.
 My son and I played a lot.

 On a family vacation about 12 years ago, my son and I entered the resort's ping pong tournament and to my delight.
 I finished 5th out of 50.
 But the guys in front of me were not just a little better than me, they were much better.
 So I asked them why.
-Ze answered:
+She answered:

 "You are as good as you are going to get if you don't train".